stablekernel/aqueduct/source/docs/tut/getting-started.md

 }
 ```

-We now have a simple, functioning application that will return a list of heroes.
+We now have a application that will return a list of heroes.
 In the project directory, run the following command from the command-line:

 ```
 aqueduct serve